leCrypt/leCrypt-web-extension/README.md

 ## License
 ```
 leCrypt is a decentralised password manager which is cross-platform, free and secure.
-It connects to your choice of cloud storage service account to allow syncing of your logins and notes with multiple devices.
 Copyright (C) 2020  Aayushman Choudhary

 This program is free software: you can redistribute it and/or modify